Invincible (comics): Plot

-Nolan tells Allen about how centuries ago, enemies of the Viltrum Empire created a disease known as the Scourge Virus that killed over 99% of the Viltrum population.
-But with Mark's potential apparent, Earth is to become a breeding camp for the Viltrum Empire to replenish their ranks.
+Nolan tells Allen about how, centuries ago, enemies of the Viltrum Empire created a disease known as the Scourge Virus that killed over 99% of the Viltrum population.
 Allen takes Nolan to the Coalition homeworld, Talescria, and introduces him to Thaedus.
-Thaedus tasks the two of them with finding the weapons and people that Nolan wrote in his books to aid in their fight against the empire.
-Nolan and Allen do so, bringing the space-traveling gun-wielding alien Space Racer to the Coalition, along with other weapons and creatures that can hurt Viltrumites.
-Thaedus shows Nolan a new strain of the Scourge Virus, with the potential to wipe out every Viltrumite in the universe if the empire proves to be too much for them.
-Mark continues fighting crime for a while, encountering the ecoterrorist villain Dinosaurus, who transforms from his human form into his dinosaur form whenever he feels indifferent about something.
-Mark nearly kills him before the Guardians intervene.
-The Sequids attack and nearly overwhelm the Guardians before Mark kills their leader, the possessed Rus Livingston and Robot kills the last Sequid.
+Thaedus tasks the two of them with finding weapons to aid in their fight against the empire.
+Thaedus shows Nolan a new strain of the Scourge Virus during a conversation, which has the potential to wipe out every Viltrumite in the universe if the empire proves to be too much for them.
+Nolan, fighting himself from attacking Thaedus, asks Thaedus to not use the Virus as a standard weapon, only in desperation against the Viltrumites.
+Mark continues fighting crime for a while, encountering the ecoterrorist villain Dinosaurus.
 Conquest escapes from Cecil's detention center and returns to the empire, where Grand Regent Thragg orders him to kill Mark, Nolan, and Oliver.
-Eve also finds out that she is pregnant, but she keeps it a secret from Mark.
+While this is happening, Atom Eve has had trouble using her abilities for this entire time until she finds out that she is pregnant, but she keeps it a secret from Mark.